rgreenste/scRNAseq_explore/Rmd_Files/2_QC_Filtering.md

 ![](2_QC_Filtering_files/figure-markdown_github/unnamed-chunk-10-1.png)

-Now compare filtering metrics to each other pairwise in scatter plots colored by discard status
+Compare filtering metrics to each other pairwise in scatter plots colored by discard status

 ``` r
 gridExtra::grid.arrange(